“Freedom is not worth having if it does not include the freedom to make mistakes.”

 Overly high expectations: If our expectations for our children are beyond their ability level then too much time and stress will go into attempting to achieve those goals.
 If children are consistently not able to perform to your expectation they will begin to feel like failures and any sense of self-worth will be threatened.
 This can have a lasting impact throughout their life.

 Overscheduling: Children learn through self-motivated exploration and play, which is the foundation of creativity and happiness throughout life.
-The only time this can occur is during unstructured time when they have time to imagine, invent and create.
+The only time this can occur is during an unstructured time when they have time to imagine, invent and create.
 So many children are rushed from one structured activity to another.
 Although this may mean that they can read at the age of four, or be able to play chess by 3 ½ it does reduce their time to play and explore, make mistakes and learn from them.

 Over-protecting: your child can only be brave if you are brave.
 If every time they fall down you rush over at top speed and filled with panic.
 They will scream in anticipation each time they have a bump.
 Breath, smile and say “wow, that was a big fall but you are such a big boy, you are fine”.

 We all make mistakes and our children are no exception.
 How we handle their mistakes and setbacks will be one of the most important things we teach them.
-Life is full of ups and down and if we can learn from all our experiences and apply that learning going forward we will be well prepared to take on any challenge with a positive attitude and a smile.
+Life is full of ups and downs and if we can learn from all our experiences and apply that learning going forward we will be well prepared to take on any challenge with a positive attitude and a smile.
 Isn’t that what we want to for our children most of all?

 How to enable your child to accept setbacks and mistakes: